 It was with great pleasure I attended a vibrant Federal User Group last week.
 With so many advances and improvements in the past 12 months, Federal agencies and system integrators showed enthusiastic interest in the evolution of our Orchestrated ALM solutions – Requirements Manager, Development Manager and Release Manager.
-Within the Federal government, as in many enterprise IT organizations, there is a continued need to drive efficiency and transparency across both Application
+Within the Federal government, as in many enterprise IT organizations, there is a continued need to drive efficiency and transparency across both Application Development and IT Operations.
+I noted particular interest in the

 We’re just a few weeks away from publishing our ALM research survey based on almost 1000 IT professionals.
 One thing that’s clear: when it comes to understanding what’s going on across IT, IT is often in the dark.
 Customers tell me the same thing: they have good tools especially in development, but when it comes to gaining insight across all their IT processes, they face massive challenges.
 Different platforms, expensive “heavyweight” Business Intelligence tools, localized processes.
 IT doesn’t need more Business Intelligence – IT needs IT Intelligence!